 St Joseph’s works in partnership with Where There’s a Will Foundation to facilitate training for both staff and students to equip them with tools to improve wellbeing.
 These include:

-The Pastoral Team coordinate a school-wide Pastoral Care program that operates throughout the year, based on maximising the individual character strengths of each student.
+The Pastoral Care Team coordinate a school-wide Pastoral Care program that operates throughout the year, based on maximising the individual character strengths of each student.
 Our wellbeing program focuses on positive relationships and behaviour, understanding and improving mental health, building resilience, and self-understanding.
 We also run programs targeted to the needs of individual students, such as gender-specific and talent-based activities which are designed to enable all students to recognise, access and maximise their own unique strengths.

-The school's relationship with the local and broader community is very important and this is evident in our commitment to such initiatives as the annual All Stars week for disabled community members, which is organised, catered and administered by over 150 student leaders during the summer school holidays.
+The school's relationship with the local and broader community is very important and this is evident in our commitment to such initiatives as the annual InterACTS week for disabled community members, which is organised, catered and administered by over 150 student leaders during the summer school holidays.
 The Community Days run each term by the Student Representative Council members also build a spirit of community and raise funds for charitable causes, and a close relationship with the other schools in the region.